What is Laser Vision Correction?

 How long will the procedure take?

-Bladeless Wavefront Optimized LASIK performed by Dr. Violin takes about five to ten minutes per eye.
+Bladeless Wavefront Optimized LASIK performed by Dr. Moreira takes about five to ten minutes per eye.
 You will be at the Laser Center for about 45 minutes, in most cases.

 Does it hurt?